pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ## Administrative Pages

 It is unfortunately possible for some normal administrative operations to outlast the request timeout.
-Submitting the modules page in Drupal, manually running cron, running update.php, or flushing caches can be extremely slow operations on sites with large numbers of modules and/or a lot of data and activity.
+In Drupal, submitting the modules page, manually running cron, running update.php, or flushing caches can be extremely slow operations on Drupal powered sites with large numbers of modules and/or a lot of data and activity.

 If you are seeing request timeouts for administrative operations, you may be able to address this by optimizing your application, or by using a work-around (see below).